 Peniche vs Ericeira

-Both destinations are excellent but offer different experiences:
+Both are excellent but they suit different types of surfers.

 - Maximum variety in surf spots